wolfeidau/aws-billing-store/README.md

 # aws-billing-store

-This project deploys an automated CUR ingestion which updates an Athena table setup to enable querying of the latest snapshots for each month.
+This project automates setup of Cost and Usage Reports (CUR) in a billing account with an Athena table enabling querying of the latest data for each month.
 This is an alternative to the pre configured athena setup provided by the Billing Team and is more suited to customers with 10s or 100s of CUR files provided in each report.

 # Overview